bcgov/bcdg/docs/index.md

 ### [Welcome to the B.C. government](./welcome-to-bc-gov/)

+Helpful links and context for folks new to development within the government of B.C.

 ### [GitHub in the B.C. government](./use-github-in-bcgov/bc-government-organizations-in-github/)

 GitHub is the preferred tool for B.C. government development team to store and share code.
 Learn about available options related to GitHub and how to license and manage code repositories.